snes2c64/doc/docs/index.rst

 Sized are only critical if you use OliverW.'s Gerbers, otherwise you can use whatever you want.
    -  Arduino Nano

-   -  2 LED's either 3mm or //TODO smd size, 2 different colors
+   -  2 LED's either 3mm or SMD, 2 different colors

-   -  2 resistors matching your LED's either 1/4W TH or SMD size //TODO
+   -  2 resistors matching your LED's either 1/4W TH or SMD

-   -  9 pin D-Sub connector like this //TODO link reichelt
+   -  9 pin D-Sub connector like `W+P 107-09-2-1-0`_ from Reichelt.de

-   -  SNES connector Standing.
-Easily found on aliexpress or Ebay.
+   -  SNES connector standing.
+Easily found on aliexpress or Ebay with search term `SNES controller connector`.
       Usually there a 2 different types, standing and angled.
 While Both fit if you use just one Adapter, you can't connect anything in Port1 if you use an angled Connector in Port2.

-   -  optional: a tactile switch to reset the Arduino if it dosn't come with a switch.
+   -  optional: a tactile switch to reset the Arduino.

-   -  optional but recomendend: 3 M3 Screws 5 to 10mm long and 3 M3
+   -  optional but recommended: 3 M3 Screws 5 to 10mm long and 3 M3
-      standoffs 5 to 10mm long so that the adapters Connector sits at the same height then the C64's
+      standoffs 5 to 10mm long so that the adapters Connector sits at the same height then the C64's, alternatively a 3d Printed Case //TODO

+   -  For sure you'll need a SNES controller, the Cheap ones from aliexpress for about 10 bucks are fine.

 ***********************
  flashing the firmware
 ***********************

+The firmware is found in this Repository: `github/snes2c64/firmware`_.

-You could either open the snes2c64.ino in the Arduino IDE and flash it from there use the hex file from the releases and flash that in a way convenient for you.
+You either could open the firmware.ino in the Arduino IDE and flash it from there or use the hex file from the releases and flash that in a way convenient for you.
 Make sure you have at least set the pins correct if you don't use the default wiring.